 Web Design Industry Statistics

-9. Web development DIY platforms grow by 4.9% annually and are currently worth $24 billion in the US.
+9. Web development DIY platforms are expected to grow by 3.6% annually by the end of 2021.

 Web design data indicate most businesses opt for educated and experienced professionals for their site design needs.
 While there is absolutely nothing wrong with going pro, not everyone can afford it.
 A lot of times, you need a great website on a budget.
-This is where DIY platforms for web development in the cloud come in.
+This is website builders come in.
 Not only do they save you some money, but they also give you the option to choose all the small visual and functional details.

 With close to 16 million websites created every month, according to web development industry statistics, this number doesn’t even seem that large.
-The industry saw steady growth of 6.6% over the five-year period between 2014 and 2019.
+The industry will be seeing a steady growth of 3.1% in 2021.